How do I duplicate/copy/transfer an existing WordPress site to Tiger Technologies?

 Many customers transfer an existing WordPress site to our company and need to clone or copy the existing site.

 The simple way to do this is to use the built-in WordPress export tool: First export the data from your old copy of WordPress to a file on your computer, then create the new empty copy of WordPress on our servers and import the data from the file you exported.
 (This is the only way you can do it if you’re currently hosted with the “WordPress.com” company.)

-However, if you use the built-in tool, you’ll find that it only copies some of your site content: it doesn’t copy your theme files, plugins and settings.
+However, if you use the built-in tool, you’ll find that it only copies some of your site content: it doesn’t copy your theme files, plugins, users and settings.
 You’ll often have to reconfigure those, which can be time-consuming.

 If your current blog is hosted anywhere except the “WordPress.com” company, you can take advantage of more comprehensive options that avoid the need to reconfigure things afterwards.